-Shaw-Davis owns and operates a state-of-the-art, computer-managed crematorium at our West Second Avenue location.
+Shaw-Davis owns and operates two state-of-the-art, computer-managed crematorium at our West Second Avenue location.
 Supervised by certified crematory specialists, we provide on-site refrigeration and a private viewing chapel.
 If religion or culture dictates, cremations can be scheduled for attendance by family members and loved ones.
 Shaw-Davis also utilizes a universal ID system for the peace of mind of our customers.
 Your loved one never leaves our care.

 Click on Each to View Details.